Bomsori Kim

 Bomsori Kim (born December 13, 1989) is a South Korean classical violinist.
-She performs as a recitalist and as a soloist.
+She performs internationally as a recitalist and as a soloist with orchestras.

-As a violinist, Bomsori has won prizes at ten international violin competitions: the Tchaikovsky, Queen Elisabeth, ARD, Sibelius, Montreal, Sendai, Wieniawski, Joachim, China (Qingdao), and Schoenfeld.
-She has recorded for the major record labels such as Deutsche Grammophon and Warner Classics.
+As a violinist, Kim has won prizes at ten international violin competitions: the Tchaikovsky, Queen Elisabeth, ARD, Sibelius, Montreal, Sendai, Wieniawski, Joachim, China (Qingdao), and Schoenfeld.

-Bomsori is the first Korean female violinist to sign an exclusive contract with Deutsche Grammophon as a star violinist.
-She currently plays on 1725 Guarneri del Gesù violin "ex-Moller" on loan through the generous efforts of Samsung Foundation of Korea and Stradivari Society.
+In February 2021, Kim signed an exclusive agreement with Deutsche Grammophon.
+She plays the 1725 Guarneri del Gesù violin "ex-Moller", on loan through the Samsung Foundation of Culture and the Stradivari Society.
 She previously played on the 1774 J.B.
 Guadagnini Turin, on loan to her from Kumho Asiana Cultural Foundation.

 Early life and education

-Bomsori was born in Daegu, South Korea, on December 13, 1989.
-She first started playing the violin at the age of 5.
+Bomsori Kim was born in Daegu, South Korea, on December 13, 1989.
+She first started playing the violin at the age of five.
 She moved to Seoul to attend Yewon Arts School.

-Bomsori earned a Bachelor's degree at Seoul National University, studied with Young Uck Kim, and obtained a Master's degree and Artist Diploma at The Juilliard School under Sylvia Rosenberg and Ronald Copes as a full-scholarship recipient.
+Kim earned a Bachelor's degree at Seoul National University, studied with Young Uck Kim, and obtained a Master's degree and Artist Diploma at The Juilliard School under Sylvia Rosenberg and Ronald Copes as a full-scholarship recipient.